The Jena Experiment has generated a wealth of data on biodiversity and ecosystem functioning since its initiation in 2002.

 In general, metadata of all datasets can be viewed by the public, and all public data are freely available via the database: jexis.idiv.de.

 Procedure to be an external user

-To register as an external user of the Jena Experiment Data, follow the database URL and create a new account.
-For registration, the applicant needs to fill out a form stating the personal information.
+and create a new account.
+In registering, the applicant needs to fill out a request form stating the personal information.

-To complete registration, applicants have to accept the Appendix to the Jena Experiment Data Use and Publication Policy.
+- accept and sign the Appendix to the Jena Experiment Data sharing and Publication policy.

-After registering in the database and sign the Appendix, the applicant need to send a signed copy of the Appendix through email to the data manager team and state the detailed intention on the usage of the datasets in the database.
+- send a signed copy of the Appendix to the data management team via email and state the detailed intention of the usage of the datasets in the database in the email.